 Over the years, the citizens of Wisconsin have shown overwhelming support for this program.
 In a bipartisan poll conducted by The Nature Conservancy, nearly 90 percent of Wisconsin voters agreed that even in tight fiscal times this program should be a priority.

-The Nature Conservancy and its members helped get the Stewardship Fund established in 1989, and over the years we have fought to prevent funding cuts and ensure that the program was reauthorized each decade with increased funding to conserve more of Wisconsin’s special lands and waters.
+The Nature Conservancy and its members helped get the Stewardship Program established in 1989, and over the years we have fought to prevent funding cuts and ensure that the program was reauthorized each decade with increased funding to conserve more of Wisconsin’s special lands and waters.

-In the coming years, we must continue to ensure that Wisconsin’s Stewardship Fund—one of our nation’s most successful conservation programs—remains strong and well-funded.
+In the coming years, we must continue to ensure that Wisconsin’s Stewardship Program—one of our nation’s most successful conservation programs—remains strong and well-funded.
 If we do, it will continue to provide natural areas, state parks and bike trails that Wisconsinites will enjoy for generations to come.

 If you have questions about the Stewardship Program and how it helps the Conservancy protect Wisconsin’s lands and waters, please contact Paul Heinen.